RNC Chair McDaniel has offered to step down following South Carolina primary | KRDO

 By Jeff Zeleny, Kaitlan Collins and Daniel Strauss, CNN

-(CNN) — Republican National Committee chairwoman Ronna McDaniel has offered to leave her position following the South Carolina primary later this month to allow former President Donald Trump to install his own leaders of the party, two party advisers told CNN.
+(CNN) — Republican National Committee chairwoman Ronna McDaniel has offered to leave her position following the South Carolina primary later this month to allow former President Donald Trump to install his own party chair, two party advisers told CNN.
 She has also discussed those plans with Trump, according to a person a familiar.

-RNC spokesperson Keith Schipper told CNN in a statement that “nothing has changed.
+RNC spokesperson Keith Schipper told CNN in a statement Tuesday night that “nothing has changed.
 This will be decided after South Carolina.”

 The New York Times was first to report on McDaniel’s future.